vmleon/oci-hello-loganalytics/README.md

 Answer yes to confirm in `plan` and `apply`.

-After you deploy successfully your Kubernetes Cluster, run the export on the terraform output to configure kubectl.
+After you deploy successfully your Kubernetes Cluster, run the export on the terraform output to configure kubectl and helm.

-## Deploy K8s manifest

-Inside `k8s` folder.

-Apply manifest files `kubectl apply -f ./`

-Finally you can create a port-forwarding with `kubectl port-forward deployment.apps/api-deployment 3000`
+## Manual Test Application

+Follow the steps on the `helm get notes hello-api` to port-forwarding on localhost.

 Test the application with `curl -s localhost:3000/hello`.